 Depending upon the method we are using to put Google analytics code to WordPress, we may be using only tracking ID or the complete script.
 Basically, this is what will help us connect WordPress with Google analytics for tracking site visitors and more.

 The next step is to put Google Analytics code in WordPress

 3 ways to add Google Analytics to WordPress

-Click on save settings and you have successfully configured the plugin.
-You can also check this official guide by Yoast to configure other options of the plugin.
-If you want to see Google analytics data in your dashboard, Analytify is one useful plugin for you.
+Click on save settings, and you have successfully configured the plugin.
+If you want to see Google Analytics data in your dashboard Click on Insights > Dashboard

 - How to find blog top landing page using Google analytics

-Do let me know which method you are using to add Google analytics to your blog and what other stats program you are using to track visitors on your blog.
-Don’t forget to share this tutorial with your friends on Google plus and Facebook.
+Do let me know which method you are using to add Google Analytics to your blog and what other stats program you are using to track visitors on your blog.
+Don’t forget to share this tutorial with your friends on LinkedIn.